 2. High Quality Images If you’re proud of your art, then show it.
 Do not post small, blurry, dark, or low-res images to your website.
 Remember, you should be viewing your artist site as a surrogate “open studio.”
 If you had somebody visiting your studio, would you show them a tiny, blurry Polaroid of your artwork, or would you show them the real thing?
 While you can’t perfectly represent your works in digital form (unless you are a digital artist, of course), you’d be surprised what a half-decent camera can do these days with the right tools.

 3. Artwork Details This doesn’t mean close-up shots of your artwork (though those can also be important).
 This is referring to the titles, medium, dimensions, price, and year of the piece.
 This information helps the visitor get a sense of almost everything they’ll need to know if they are thinking of purchasing the artwork.
 It also makes your website more searchable through Google or other search engines.
+To protect your images, don’t forget to add a watermark with your name.
+This way, whoever downloads them, won’t be able to use them as their own.

 4. Is this available for sale?
 You don’t need to only post images of available artwork, but you should make it very clear which pieces are available and which aren’t.